saadelhfr/Graph_deep_learning/README.md

 - [HGNN] : https://arxiv.org/abs/2012.09600 this is just multy layers of dfcn where each time we reduce the number of predicted clusters (HGNN is hsort for hierarchical graph neural network)
 - [T2-GNN] : https://arxiv.org/abs/2212.12738 with modification for clustering and edge prediction (T2-GNN is because we use two teachers one for the structure and one for the node attributes and a student model that is trained with knowledge distillation)
-- [Tree_transformers] : https://arxiv.org/abs/2010.11929 based on the vision transfrmer architecture with bert ecoder as the transformer for the biderectional encoding of the sequences
+- [Tree_transformers] : https://arxiv.org/abs/2010.11929 based on the vision transformer architecture with bert ecoder as the transformer for biderectional encoding of the sequences we extract sequences from the grah through depth first search and append them with special tokens to push them into the encoder.

 ## Installation